Nepal A cricket team: Canada in Nepal, 2023–24

 After the ODI series, the Canadian team played three unofficial one-day matches against Nepal A. The visitors won this unofficial series 2–1.

 Ireland Wolves in Nepal, 2023–24

-The Ireland Wolves cricket team toured Nepal in March and April 2024 to play three List A and three Twenty20 (T20) matches against a Nepal A side.
-Before those matches, the team played a two-match T20 series against the senior Nepal men's side.
+The Ireland Wolves cricket team toured Nepal in March and April 2024 to play three List A and three Twenty20 (T20) matches against a Nepal A team.
+Before those matches, the team played a two-match T20 series against the senior Nepal men's team.
 This was the first tour to Nepal by an Irish representative team.
 The tour also marked the first-ever T20 series played by Nepal A.